PayBy/botim-money-docs/docs/A_SDKs/online-JAVA.md

 ## Overview

-This guide is written for application developers who want to integrate the Botim Money Business payment solution.
+This guide is written for application developers who want to integrate the Botim Money payment solution.

 ## SDK Download